nogibjj/individual-project3-zg105/README.md

 ## Steps
 1. Data Extraction:

-  Utilizes the requests library to fetch birth data from specified URLs.
+  Utilizes the requests library to fetch show data from specified URLs.

   Downloads and stores the data in the Databricks FileStore.